 - They say that the Phantom Stranger existed in the previous Universe.
 He approached a group of scientists that were studying the end of the Universe, he told them to not interfere with the conclusion of their Universe.
 He then passes a portion of himself to one of the scientists and at the the beginning of the new universe, that scientist became the new Phantom Stranger.

-- The final says that the Stranger was a Fallen Angel that sided with neither Heaven or Hell during Lucifer's Rebellion against the Presence and then is condemned to Earth alone forever .
+- ORIGIN BEFORE NEW 52.
+It says that the Stranger was a Fallen Angel that sided with neither Heaven or Hell during Lucifer's Rebellion against the Presence and then is condemned to Earth alone forever .

-The Trenchcoat Brigade mini-series implied that the the fourth origin was the correct one but has not been confirmed or brought up since.
+The Trenchcoat Brigade mini-series implied that the the fourth origin was the correct one.

 In the new 52 continuity for the first time the origin of the Stranger is told in more than vagueness.
 He was brought before the Rock of Eternity at some point to be judged for his sins.
 It is as of yet not clear what those were, only that he had attempted or committed suicide after feeling that he had betrayed a friend.
 He is stricken with coins by his accuser and judges and he must wear these around his neck until they have all fallen off and then he might find salvation.